Vijay Jacob: Acting career

+Music career

 Vijay Jacob entered the film industry as a keyboard programmer in 2004.
 He worked with many music directors like M Jayachandran, Bijibal, Deepak Dev, Jassie Gift.
 He became an independent film score composer with the Malayalam cinema Melle and composed the song "Punjapadathe" He has scored the background music as well for the movie Melle - a folkish tune in Vaikom Vijayalakshmi's voice.

+In 2025, he served as the music director for the film Pralayashesham Oru Jalakanyaka.